 WAC 172-121-050 External authorities.
 Many offenses under this code are also violations of federal, state or local laws.
 A student or student organization may face criminal and civil prosecution as well as university disciplinary action for violation of these laws.

-The university reserves the right to initiate action for offenses that have an impact on the educational or administrative functions or the general well-being of the university and its surrounding communities.
+The university reserves the right to take action under this code for any offenses over which it has jurisdiction.
 Proceedings under this code may be carried out prior to, simultaneously with, or following civil or criminal proceedings in the courts.
-University proceedings under the student conduct code are not subject to challenge or dismissal based solely on the disposition of any criminal charges related to the same incident.
+University proceedings under the student conduct code are not subject to challenge, delay, or dismissal based solely on criminal charges.

-When the office of student rights and responsibilities (OSRR) is informed of the arrest of a student, the university may send a letter to the student requiring that he or she make an appointment for an interview with the OSRR.
-During this interview, the director of OSRR shall discuss with the student:
+When student rights and responsibilities (SRR) is informed of the arrest of a student, the university may send a letter to the student requiring that he or she make an appointment for an interview with the SRR.
+During this interview, the director of SRR shall discuss with the student:

 (1) The facts involved in the student's arrest;

-(2) The student's obligation to keep the university informed of the progress of the criminal charge(s); and
+(2) The student's obligation to keep the university informed of the progress of any criminal charge(s); and

-(3) The student's obligation to advise the university of the final disposition of the criminal charge(s).
+(3) The student's obligation to advise the university of the final disposition of any criminal charge(s).

-The university will cooperate fully with law enforcement and other agencies administering a corrective or rehabilitative program for the student.
-The university reserves the right to initiate concurrent disciplinary action.
+The university will cooperate with law enforcement and other agencies administering a corrective or rehabilitative program for the student.

 (a) Serve as the primary point of contact for all matters relating to student conduct code violations and proceedings;